Meet our Team

 Sera Anello, BS in Early Childhood Education, Teacher and Lab Practitioner Partner

-Sera Anello is a fourth grade teacher for the School District of Philadelphia.
-She graduated from Temple University with her B.S. in Early Childhood Education with a Program Specialist Certificate in English as a Second Language.
-She is currently working toward her M.Ed in Curriculum and Instruction with a focus in Social Emotional Learning.
-Sera is also a 200 HR certified yoga instructor and has been teaching yoga for five years.
-She is interested in aligning her yoga and mindfulness training with classroom instruction to promote student well-being.
-She contributes to lab projects as a practitioner partner in the development and assessment of new pedagogy.
+Sera Anello, formerly a fourth-grade teacher with the School District of Philadelphia, now works for MindUP, where she integrates wellness into school communities nationwide.
+She graduated from Temple University with a B.S. in Early Childhood Education and a Program Specialist Certificate in English as a Second Language.
+With an M.Ed in Curriculum and Instruction focused on Social Emotional Learning (SEL) and a 500 HR yoga certification, Sera is passionate about aligning her SEL and mindful awareness training with educational practices to support student well-being.
+A strong advocate for holistic education for all in educational communities, and contributes to lab projects as a practitioner partner and Director of Educational Resources in the development and assessment of new pedagogy.

 Alene O’Malley, PhD Student and Graduate Research Assistant